pflooky/tech-diff/docs/index.md

-# Data Tech Compare
+# Tech Compare

-Compare all data related technologies with each other to find the best fit for you and your use case.
+Compare technologies with each other to find the best fit for you and your use case.

 ## Categories